Woody De Othello: Career

 In 2015, Othello's debut solo exhibition, It's Going To Be Ok, was held at Unit 1 gallery in Lake Worth, Florida.
-In 2018, Othello was included in Yerba Buena Center for the Arts triennial exhibition, "Bay Area Now 8."
-In 2019 the San Jose Museum of Art hosted, Woody De Othello: Breathing Room.
-Looking In, a solo exhibition of Othello's work at Jessica Silverman Gallery in 2021 included ceramic sculptures, paintings, and framed works on paper.
+In 2018, he was included in Yerba Buena Center for the Arts triennial exhibition, "Bay Area Now 8."
+In 2019, the San Jose Museum of Art hosted Woody De Othello: Breathing Room.
+Looking In, a solo exhibition of Othello's work at Jessica Silverman Gallery in 2021, included ceramic sculptures, paintings, and framed works on paper.

 His eight-foot tall, bronze sculpture of a yellow box fan, entitled Cool Composition, received critical attention at 2019's Art Basel in Miami Beach.

-In 2022 Othello was selected to participate in the 2022 Whitney Biennial, curated by Adrienne Edwards and David Breslin.
+In 2022, Othello was selected to participate in the 2022 Whitney Biennial, curated by Adrienne Edwards and David Breslin.
 His biennial installation, The will to make things happen, included a set of exaggerated, domestic objects such as a radiator, accompanied by anthropomorphized ceramic vessels with hands and legs.

-Othello has referred to an interest in pottery by South Carolinian enslaved potters such as David Drake, as well as precolonial Yoruba pottery, as inspiration for his work.
+Othello has referred to pottery by South Carolinian enslaved potters such as David Drake, as well as precolonial Yoruba pottery, being inspiration for his work.

+Othello's first solo major museum exhibition, Woody de Othello: coming forth by day, opened at the Pérez Art Museum Miami, Florida, in 2025.
+The show gathers a new body of work in ceramics, wood and bronze referencing spiritual and ritual objects.
+This is the artist's first solo exhibition in his South Florida hometown.